IcaliaLabs/icalia-docker-praxis/README.md

 ### Docker for Windows

+#### Important Stuff

+These are the common problems we've encountered when using Docker for Windows.
+All of these are not with Docker for Windows itslef, but rather some gotchas found when working with diverse environments (Teams working with Windows and Linux):

+ * Make sure you are not using "automatic line-ending conversions" [See this one](http://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings/)
 #### General Considerations

 * Docker for Windows will only work for Windows 10 Pro, which contains the Hyper-V hypervisor.